OrtakYakuza/Projects2024/SoCo_hs24-group_55-a2/README.md

 to turn timestamp to timestamp_ms we used the the datetime libary with which we needed some help from AI for the datetime.strptime(timestamp, '%Y-%m-%d %H:%M:%S.%f') the report_data list created by reporting_all() is then passed to display_report() which isnt finished yet

 09.11.24

 finished the reporting.py file to transform the trace_file-log to a table and make it look nicer and have a better overview.
-Additionally added colorama for optics
+Additionally added colorama for optics merged all branches into main and corrected merge conflicts when needed

+10.11.24

+made minor correction to our reporting.py so that more decimal points are printed added an print statement to the logging which displays "id,timestamp,function_name,event" at the top